Modulated non-collinear magnetic structure of (Co$_{0.97}$$^{57}$Fe$_{0.03}$)$_{4}$Nb$_{2}$O$_{9}$ as revealed by M\"ossbauer spectroscopy: Results and discussion

 Finally, from the above discussed experimental and calculation results, we should try to understand the magnetic structure of the title compound.
 As discussed above, our fitting of the magnetic structure to the M\"ossbauer spectra were done in the coordinate system of the principal axes of the EFG tensor.
 Therefore, we show our calculated directions of the principal axes of the EFG tensor in the left panel of Fig. \ref{fig:magstr} as green arrows.
 The directions of the easy axes are shown together as red arrows.
 The top view of corresponding layers as labeled in the left panel are shown in the right panel.
 We can see that there is an inter-layer rotation between neighboring layers for the Co(1) site and an intra-layer rotation for the Co(2) site.
 The calculated angle amounts to $\sim$28$^o$ as shown in the bottom of the right panel.
 Clearly, the observed modulated helicoidal magnetic structure arises as a compromise of competing interactions, such as antiferromagnetic $J_1$ between Co(1)-Co(1), ferromagnetic $J_2$ between Co(1)-Co(2), and single ion anisotropy etc., similar to previously reported systems \cite{nm.12.641, prb.97.104415}.
 If we take the easy axis as the average direction of the magnetic moments as shown in Fig. \ref{fig:magstr}, one immediately finds out that it is a combination of previously reported magnetic structures by different groups with neutron diffraction techniques \cite{prb.93.075117, prb.97.085154, prb.102.174443}.
-The canting angles out the $ab$-plane amounts to 16\,$^o$ for site 1 and 20\,$^o$ for site 2 , determined from our M\"ossbauer data, compares well with the magnetic structure reported by Khanh et al. \cite{prb.93.075117}.
+The canting angles out of the $ab$-plane amounts to 16\,$^o$ for site 1 and 21\,$^o$ for site 2 , determined from our M\"ossbauer data, compares well with the magnetic structure reported by Khanh et al. \cite{prb.93.075117}.
 On the other hand, the in-plane rotation angle calculated in this work $\sim$28$^o$, which can not be determined by the current M\"ossbauer data, is much larger than the values reported by Ding et al. \cite{prb.102.174443}.
-Thus, a precise determination of the directions of the principal axes of the EFG tensor is needed to know the exact rotation angle between spins in different layers of this system.
+We also want to emphasize that our proposed modulated helicoidal magnetic structure is in contrast with previous models observed by neutron diffractions \cite{prb.93.075117, prb.97.085154, prb.102.174443}.
+This is not surprising to us since the reported magnetic structures are different from group to group even they were all deduced by neutron diffraction techniques.
+Moreover, these simple magnetic structures can not fully explain the observed complex ME effects \cite{apl.99.132906,sr.4.3860,prb.93.075117}.
+There are also accumulating evidence that the magnetic structures are much more complex than previously observed with neutron diffractions in similar systems of Fe$_4$Nb$_2$O$_9$ \cite{prb.103.L140401} and Co$_4$Ta$_2$O$_9$ \cite{prb.102.214404}.
+Especially, the observed spontaneous electric polarization in the absence of magnetic field in Fe$_4$(Nb,Ta)$_2$O$_9$ \cite{prm.2.091401r,prb.98.024410,ci.47.9055} systems are still lacking of an explanation.
+Due to the complexity of the actual ground state magnetic structure and the similarity of the average magnetic structure to the reported models, it could be difficult to be refined by neutron diffraction techniques due to domain and powder averaging effects \cite{prb.92.134419}.
+Thus, our results call for more precise measurements with specially designed neutron diffraction experiments to reveal the true magnetic ground states of this system.